 - patent protection for new and innovative products;

 - design registration to protect the shape or appearance of a product;

 - registered trade marks which distinguish your product from the competition.

 - Are your premises attractive to customers?

-- Would corporate clothing be an advantage?
+- Would corporate clothing such as a uniform be an advantage?

 - Are products displayed effectively with benefits clearly signposted?